Gyro gunsight: German developments

 Although since 1935 the relevant German companies offered the Reich Air Ministry (RLM) a new type of gyro-stabilized sight, the well-proven REVI (Reflexvisier, or reflector sight) remained in service for combat aircraft.
 The gyro-stabilized sights received the designation of EZ (Eigen- und Zielgeschwindigkeitsgesteuertes Visier, or enemy and indicated airspeed-controlled sight), such as EZ/REVI-6a.

 The development of the EZ 40 gyro sight began in 1935 at the Carl Zeiss and Askania companies, but was of low priority.
 In the summer of 1941, the EZ 40, for which both the Carl Zeiss and Askania companies were submitting their developments, was rejected.
 Tested in a Bf 109 F, Askania's EZ 40 produced 50 to 100% higher hit probability compared to the then standard sight, the REVI C12c.
 It was however too large and unstable.
 In the summer of 1943 an example of the EZ 41 developed by the Zeiss company was tested, but was refused because of too many faults.
 In the summer 1942, the Askania company began work on the EZ 42, a gunsight which could be adjusted for the target's wingspan (in order to estimate distance to the target).
-The EZ 42 was made up by two major parts, and lead computation was provided by two gyroscopes.
-The system, weighing 13.6 kg (30 lb) complete, of which the reflector sight was 3.2 kg, much larger than allied models.
+The lead computation was provided by two gyroscopes.
+The system, weighing 13.6 kg (30 lb) complete, of which the reflector sight accounted for 3.2 kg, was much larger than allied models.
 Three examples of the first series of 33 pieces were delivered in July 1944.
 At this time, the Germans became aware that the British were using gyroscopic sights in their fighters, so the decision was made to rush sights into mass production at the Steinheil company in Munich before trials were fully complete.
 Thus, these were followed by further 770 units, the majority being built in early 1945.
 Each unit took 130 labour hours to produce.